Enter the Boardroom with Nurole

 office block

-Episode 7 - How frameworks create high impact boards with Vikas Shah
+7. Vikas Shah - How frameworks create high impact boards with

 From starting his first business at 14 to receiving an MBE for his services to business and the economy in 2018, Vikas Shah’s corporate journey has given him a detailed knowledge of executive teams and boardrooms.
 Now, Vikas shares his methods for creating high-impact boards using frameworks such as KPIs and feedback channels with CEOs and founders.